justinmlee87/Hello-World/README.md

 - visual studio code
 - The latest version of Git/Git Hub
+- Zoom, to record and save the video
+- YouTube, to upload the video.

 {Describe the programming language that you used}
 I used Python to write the code to print "Hello World"